 Looking for a Mortgage Lender in Rochester, Michigan?

 Do you have questions about the real estate market or are you wondering if you qualify for a loan?

 Julie Krumholz is has been helping homebuyers for over 35 years and has several loan programs available for various incomes and financial situations.
-If you are looking for a mortgage lender in Rochester or anywhere throughout Michigan, call Julie from Main Street Bank today at: 586-382-5482 and let her help you navigate through the loan process and answer any questions you may have.
+If you are looking for a mortgage lender in Rochester or anywhere throughout Michigan, call Julie from Superior National Bank today at: 586-382-5482 and let her help you navigate through the loan process and answer any questions you may have.